aws-samples/serverless-patterns/cognito-appsync-bedrock/README.md

 1. **Authentication**: Users are authenticated against an Amazon Cognito User Pool
 2. **AppSync Mutation**: The client sends a GraphQL mutation including the prompt and a valid Cognito ID token
-3. **AWS Lambda **: AppSync uses a AWS Lambda to process the `invoke` mutation
+3. **Lambda resolver**: AppSync uses an AWS Lambda resolver to process the `invoke` mutation
-4. **Bedrock Invocation**: The AWS Lambda function (`src/lambda/invokeBedrock/index.ts`) receives the prompt from AppSync.
-It then constructs a request and invokes the specified Amazon Bedrock model (defaulting to Anthropic Claude 3 Sonnet).
-The Lambda function has the necessary IAM permissions to call the Bedrock `InvokeModel` API
+4. **Bedrock Invocation**: The AWS Lambda function receives the prompt from AppSync, builds the correct Bedrock payload for the configured model family, and invokes Bedrock.
+The default deployment uses the Nova inference profile and includes IAM permission both for the inference profile ARN and the routed foundation-model ARNs.
 5. **Response**: The Bedrock model processes the prompt and returns a response.
 The Lambda function forwards this response back to AppSync, which then relays it to the client

 ### Resources

-The AWS CDK script (`lib/cdk-stack.ts`) provisions the following resources:
+The AWS CDK project under `cognito-appsync-bedrock/cdk` provisions the following resources:

 - An Amazon Cognito User Pool and User Pool Client
 - An AWS AppSync GraphQL API (`schema.gql`) with Cognito User Pool as the default authorization mode